Juanduino/S4_CurvePlanner/README.md

 In development - not testet at this moment.
 Code compiles.

-This is a remake of the TrapezoidalPlanner class for the SimpleFOC library.
-This iteration calculates 4th order s-curve.
+This libery calculates and executes 4th order S-curve motion.

-4th order s-curve is divided into 15 time segments.
+4th order S-curve is divided into 15 time segments.

-The S-curve is a smoother motion profile than the trapez, since the acceleration and deceleration are curved.
+The S-curve is a smoother motion profile compared to the trapez, since acceleration and deceleration are curved.

 All the math for the 4th order planner was inspired by: